-Students may utilize the following methods of payments of monies owed to the institution; cash, credit card, money order, check, Title IV, loan, etc.
+Students may utilize the following methods of payments of monies owed to the institution; cash, money order, check, Title IV, or loan.

 A registration fee of \$95.00 must be paid upon registration after the Enrollment Agreement has been signed.
 This fee is NOT covered by Federal Student Aid.